Nishita424/HTML5-CSS3/hotel-project/README.md

------HOTEL WEBSITE-----
+<i>-----HOTEL WEBSITE-----</i>

-This is a website built using:
+This is a static website built using:

 - HTML5
-- CSS3
+- CSS

 Resources:

-- Get the pictures from "pexels.com": https://www.pexels.com/
+- Get the pictures from pexels.com: <i> https://www.pexels.com/ </i>
-- Get the required icons from "fontawesome.com": https://fontawesome.com/ by downloating their css files and keep it in the project folder, then just add its path in the html file.
-Use the required icons using <i> tag
+- Get the required icons from fontawesome.com: <i> https://fontawesome.com/ </i> by downloating their css files and keep it in the project folder, then just add its path in the html file.
+Use the required icons using i tag.
-- Get inspiration from already existing website themes from bootstrap themes: https://themes.getbootstrap.com/
+- Get inspiration from already existing website themes from bootstrap themes: <i>https://themes.getbootstrap.com/</i>